 A simple service may not do everything you want, while more specialised payment services can provide professional advice, as well as a range of advanced payment features, such as:

 - Recurring payment

 - Foreign currency options

 - Multi-currency account

-Want to read more about how to compare services?
+Read more about how to compare services

-If you’d like to know more about how to complete a comprehensive review of the options available, I suggest that you take a look at our post on how to compare money transfer services.
-If you have specific queries about personal money transfer, I’d recommend taking a look at our article on how to send money online.
+If you’d like to know more about how to complete a comprehensive review of the options available, we suggest that you take a look at our post on how to compare money transfer services.
+If you have specific queries about personal money transfer, we’d recommend taking a look at our article on how to send money online.
 While those with commercial interests should take a look at our post on business money transfer.